woodp/architecture-center/docs/guide/architecture-styles/n-tier.md

 The web and business tiers are stateless. any VM can handle any request for that tier.
 The data tier should consist of a replicated database.
 For Windows, we recommend SQL Server, using Always On Availability Groups for high availability.
 For Linux, we recommend Apache Cassandra.
 (SQL Server for Linux is currently in preview)

+Use network security groups (NSGs) to restrict access to each tier.
+For example, the database tier only allows access from the business tier.

 Do not allow direct RDP or SSH access to VMs that are running application code.
 Instead, operators should log into a jumpbox, also called a bastion host.
-This is  VM on the network that administrators use to connect to the other VMs.
+This is a  VM on the network that administrators use to connect to the other VMs.
 The jumpbox has an NSG that allows RDP or SSH only from whitelisted public IP addresses.

 ### Additional considerations

 - N-tier architectures are not restricted to three tiers.
 For more complex applications, it is common to have more tiers.
 In that case, consider using layer-7 routing to route requests to a particular tier.

+- Tiers are the boundary of scalability, reliability and security.
+Consider having separate tiers for services with different requirements in those areas.

 - Look for places in the architecture where you can use a managed service without significant refactoring.
 In particular, look at caching, messaging, storage, and databases.